OscarTorrez79-dev/OscarTorrez79/README.md

 <div id="header" align="center">
     <img src="https://media.giphy.com/media/QZkpIdieotn3i/giphy.gif" width="200" />
     <h1 align="center">Hi 👋, I'm OscarTorrez79</h1>
-    <h3 align="center">A passionate web fullstack developer.
-I like teaching what I learn in my Social
-        Media: YouTube, Twitch and TikTok where you can find me like a OscarTorrez79.</h3>
+    <h3 align="center">I'm a tech lover, I have a passion for all things tech.
+I love to learn new things and always be the first to try new things.
+I am excited to share my experience with you!.</h3>
 </div>